bendanye/shortcut-kata/browser/README.md

 13. Revert back the zoom to original settings
 14. Go back to top of the page
 15. Go back to previous page
+16. Refresh the pagr
-16. Close current tab
+17. Close current tab
-17. Open history
+18. Open history
-18. Close window
+19. Close window